 What do you need?

 The desire to give it a go, at least for one initial lesson.
 This should help with getting an idea of what to expect.
 Purchasing proper swimwear and goggles is a must, baggy shorts will make it more difficult.
 The goggles I would suggest purchasing are zoggs predator flex with clear lenses, mirrored or darkened lenses are best for outdoor swimming.

 Before you learn how to swim or move your body in the water you need to get comfortable with blowing into the water through your nose and mouth and holding your breath.
 Should you keep your eyes open or closed??
 The answer is of course open, if you close them you may tense up in expectation of something happening.
 Floating while blowing into the water is the next step, then kicking, then arms, then breathing and then eventually timing everything together.

-It generally takes about 10-20 hours of lessons to be able to swim one length front crawl.
-I have taught a few in 3-5 lessons however I have taught someone who took close to 40 lessons to be able to swim 25m front crawl with breathing, it is different for everyone.
+It generally takes about 20 hours of lessons to be able to swim one length front crawl with breathing.
+I have taught a few in 3-5 lessons however I have also taught someone who took close to 40 hours of lessons to be able to swim 25m front crawl with breathing, it is different for everyone.

 How is your breathing when you swim?

 In the teaching experience it’s best to wait until your swimming movements are correct and autonomous, otherwise there can be a lot to think about.
 The teacher, provided they are experienced and have the knowledge will know when to introduce this, if it is rushed it can seem quite tricky.
 Why can breathing seem a difficult task to get to grips with?
 There can be a number of reasons.
 Ask yourself these questions.